PradoAllan/so_long/README.md

 So.
 To create this little game, witch by the way, was my dream when I was a kid, I have to study and understand how to deal with C structs and some functions that is avaliable in the MinilibX library.

+## IMPORTANT!!!
+The game only work in UNIX systems.<ber />
+So, you can play in Linux and in MacOS.

 ## Usage:
 First you need to clone this rep.<br />
 Paste the command bellow in your terminal: